-'''

-• marsadm primary mydata --force

-'''

-This may lead to split brain if the old primary continues to operate on its local /dev/mars/mydata device.
-Therefore, you should do this only after
+While marsadm primary without --force tries to prevent split brain as best as it can (even in disconnected mode, which is a major difference to DRBD's behaviour), any use of the --force option will almost certainly provoke a split brain if the old primary continues to operate on its local /dev/mars/mydata device.
+Therefore, you are strongly advised to do this only after

-- 1. marsadm primary without --force has failed, and - 2. you are sure you really want to switch even when that leads to a split brain.
-Notice that in case of connection loss you might not be able to reliably detect whether a split brain will actually result, or not.
+- 1. marsadm primary without --force has failed for no good reason, and - 2.
+You are sure you really want to switch, even when that eventually leads to a split brain.
+You also declare that you are also willing to do manual split-brain resolution as described in section 2.4.3.

+Notice: in case of connection loss (e.g. networking problems / network partitions) you might not be able to reliably detect whether a split brain will actually result, or not.

 In contrast to DRBD, split brain situations are handled differently by MARS Light.
-When two primaries are active at the same time, each of them writes into different logfiles /mars/resource-mydata/log-0000 and /mars/resource-mydata/log-00000001-B where the origin host is always recorded in the filename.
-Therefore, both nodes can run in primary mode indepently from each other, at least for some time.
-They may even log-rotate independently from each other.
-However, any other secondary node gets into some problems then: it simply does not not know whom it should follow.
+When two primaries are accidentally active at the same time, each of them writes into different logfiles /mars/resource-mydata/log-000000001-A and /mars/resource-mydata/log-000000001-B where the origin host is always recorded in the filename.
+Therefore, both nodes can theoretically run in primary mode independently from each other, at least for some time.
+They might even log-rotate independently from each other.
+However, the replication will certainly get stuck, and your /mars/ filesystem will eventually run out of space.
+Any other secondary node will certainly get into serious problems: it simply does not not know which split-brain version it should follow.
+Therefore, you will certainly loose your redundancy.

 Split brains are detected passively by secondaries.
-Whenever a secondary detects that somewhere a split brain has happend, it just refuses to to apply any logfiles behind the split point.
-This means that its local disk state will remain consistet, but outdated which respect to any of the split brain versions.
+Whenever a secondary detects that somewhere a split brain has happend, it just refuses to fetch and to apply any logfiles behind the split point.
+This means that its local disk state will remain consistent, but outdated which respect to any of the split brain versions.